excellarateinc/voyage-api-dotnet/readme_docs/INTEGRATION-TESTS.md

 *Post Build Event*

-Use the post build event on Launchpad.Web.IntegrationTests to automatically call the configure-test-db.bat Note: This will cause the build of the project be slower since it will need to deploy the .dacpac
+Use the post build event on Voyage.IntegrationTests to automatically call the configure-test-db.bat Note: This will cause the build of the project be slower since it will need to deploy the .dacpac
 ```
-CALL "$(SolutionDir)\configure-test-db.bat" "$(SolutionDir)\Launchpad.Database\bin\$(ConfigurationName)\Launchpad.Database.dacpac"
+CALL "$(SolutionDir)\configure-test-db.bat" "$(SolutionDir)\Voyage.Database\bin\$(ConfigurationName)\Voyage.Database.dacpac"
 ```
 *Manually Invoke .bat*